t0sche/cvss-bt/README.md

 - ExploitDB

 ### Steps
-- Fetches CVSS scores from NVD every 6 hours
 - Fetches EPSS scores every morning
+- Fetches CVSS scores from NVD if there are new EPSS scores.
 - Calculates the Exploit Code Maturity/Exploitability (E) Metric when new data is found.
 - Provides a resulting CVSS-BT score for each CVE